100,000 march in Minsk to demand Belarus leader resigns

 Despite the stalemate between Lukashenko and the opposition, protesters say they are determined not to tire.
 Some of the placards they carried Sunday showed a lively sense of humor.

-“Lukashenka, start building a house near Yanukovych,”read one, referring to former Ukrainian President Viktor Yanukovych who fled to Russia in 2014 after months of anti-government protests.
+“Lukashenko, start building a house near Yanukovych,”read one, referring to former Ukrainian President Viktor Yanukovych who fled to Russia in 2014 after months of anti-government protests.

 “The collective farm went bankrupt,”said another, evoking Lukashenko’s former position as a collective farm director and his retention of largely state-controlled Soviet-style economy for Belarus, an Eastern European nation of 9.5 million.

-Authorities also have revoked the accreditation of many Belarusian journalists and deported some foreign journalists, including two Moscow-based Associated Press journalists.
+Authorities also have revoked the accreditation of many Belarusian journalists and deported some foreigners covering the protests, including two Moscow-based AP journalists.
 AP’s Belarusian journalists were among those told their press credentials had been revoked.

 —-